Loading...

 How to consume egg omelet or scrambled egg with chili, cheese, tomatoes and beans without glucose spikes

-Add vegetables like spinach, bell peppers, or zucchini to your omelet.
-These are low in carbohydrates and can help slow down the absorption of sugars.
+Incorporate vegetables like spinach, bell peppers, or zucchini into your omelet.
+These can help slow down digestion and absorption.

 healthspan-mbl